Constraints on galaxy formation from the cosmic-far-infrared-background\,$-$\,optical-imaging cross-correlation using \textit{Herschel} and UNIONS: Measuring the CFIS--SPIRE cross-correlation

 \subsection{CFIS \textit{r}-band map mosaics}

 The CFIS images that we use are the LSB versions described in the previous section.
 The tiles are then cut exactly along RA and Dec limits so that two neighbouring tiles do not overlap.
 For each of the five larger SPIRE fields, all CFIS-$r$ LSB images available over the same footprint are positioned on the celestial sphere, and a larger mosaic is constructed using {\sc Swarp}. {\sc Swarp} runs on the tiles without its internal background subtraction, so that the large-scale fluctuations across the tiles are preserved in the mosaics.
 Stars, satellite trails and large gaps between CCDs are masked.
 In addition, we also generate a version of the mosaic where all galaxies individually detected are masked, using an elliptical mask that extends to 10 times the half-light-radius of the galaxies.
 The regular UNIONS galaxy catalogue produced through {\sc Megapipe} was used for this process.
 The mosaicked, galaxy-masked CFIS-$r$ LSB images constitute our `background'-only versions of the mosaics.
 We present our results primarily based on these two versions of mosaics, considering them as fiducial CFIS LSB data for our analysis.
 While residual (not masked) outer part of haloes around bright stars may display a brightness greater than the extragalactic signals, we find that more aggressive masking on stars and artefacts do not change our results or reduce the associated noise noticeably.
 This is because of the forgiving nature of cross-correlation with another survey at submm wavelengths; the bright stellar haloes do not appear in the SPIRE images so that there is no contribution from them in the cross-correlation.
+As a result, the total fraction of masked pixels in the CFIS maps is 47 and 53 per cent for the less and more aggressively masked maps, respectively, when combined for the five fields, with some variations among the fields of about 5 per cent.
+From the tests with varying amounts of masking, as well as using simulations, we verify that our measurements are consistent regarding masking.

 Figure~\ref{fig_FLSmosaic} shows two versions of the CFIS-$r$ LSB mosaic for the FLS field: in the top panel, only stars, satellite trails and large CCD gaps are masked; and in the bottom panel, detected galaxies are also masked.
 The flux density in janskies, $f_\nu$, is obtained from the AB magnitude, $m_{\rm AB}$, by $m_{\rm AB} = -2.5\,\log_{10}{f_\nu} + 8.90$.
 Only nine CFIS tiles overlap with the FLS field.
 As mentioned earlier, the LSB tiles are assembled with a single pedestal adjustment, unlike the regular non-LSB CFIS tiles, for which large-scale variations are substantially diminished due to subtraction of local backgrounds through {\sc Swarp}, hence preserving more of the large-scale variations; this is nicely demonstrated with a prominent large filament of Galactic light that is captured in the figure.
 Even in the lower panel, where all detected sources are masked, we can still see filamentary structure of Galactic origin.